xively/XivelyObjectiveC/README.md

     [[COSMAPI defaultAPI] setApiKey:@"<API Key>"];

 By default all new `COSMModel`s and `COSMCollection`s will use this API Key when communicating with the server.

-A different API Key can be used by creating new COSMAPI object, setting a different key and providing this COSMAPI object to `COSMModel`s and `COSMCollection`s on a case by case basis.
-E.g.
+A different API Key may be used by creating new COSMAPI object.
+This new COSMAPI object can be added to all COSMModels and COSMCollections on a case by case basis.
+For example

     COSMFeedModel *feed = [[COSMFeedModel alloc] init];
     COSMAPI *alternativeAPI = [[COSMApi alloc] init];
     [feed setApi:alternativeAPI];

-The COSM API url can also be changed:
+The COSM API URL can also be changed

     [[COSMAPI defaultAPI] setApiURLString:@"https://proxiedapi.com/v2/"];

 ## Getting a list of all feeds

-For example, and a table view controller you may have:
+For example, in a table view controller

     -(void)viewWillAppear:(BOOL)animated {